-If an employer is unable to pay their debts, a person or a company, it means they are insolvent.
-Check the legal rights of employees upon employer insolvency and how to claim any money owed.
+If your employer is unable to pay their debts, no matter whether it is a person or a company, it means they are insolvent.

 Note: An 'insolvency practitioner' is a person who deals with an insolvent employer.
 The rights of employees upon insolvency allow them to claim through an insolvency practitioner for money owed to them.

 The rights of workers differ depending on whether they are made redundant, kept in employment, or transferred to a new employer.

 Even so, employers must carry out a consultation about the reasons for making the redundancies - and whether any alternatives exist.
 But, they are not required to consult 'directly' about it with their employees.

 Being dismissed from your job after employer insolvency means you are being made redundant.
 In cases such as these, either the 'insolvency practitioner' or the 'official receiver' must inform you how the dismissal affects your job and what you need to do next.

 It is not uncommon for a business to experience more than one case of insolvency.
 Even so, workers would not be able to claim for outstanding payments due for periods between the day of the first insolvency and the day they got dismissed.
 This rule applies even if they were not aware of the previous insolvency.